Children have risks of being short due to calcium excess

 Why does calcium excess make children have short stature?

-Calcium is a very important element in human life, accounting for 1.5% to 2% of body weight, of which 99% exist in bones, teeth, toenails and fingernails, only 1% exists in the blood, in the cellular organization and extracellular fluids.
-Calcium strengthens the immune system and participates in the elasticity of muscle cells and in coagulation.
-Moreover, this mineral is also a major component in the formation of bones and teeth in young children.
-Suffering from calcium deficiency, children will be slow growing and stunted.
-They will have poor quality, uneven and easily decayed teeth.
+Calcium is a very important element in human life, accounting for a large number in bones, teeth, toenails and fingernails.
+It also strengthens the immune system and participates in the elasticity of muscle cells and in coagulation.
+Plus, it is a major component in the formation of bones and teeth in young children.
+If children are suffering from calcium deficiency, they will grow slowly and be stunted.

 The process of premature bone aging will cause many bone defects in children

 However, the excessive supply of calcium to the body also causes adverse impacts on health.
 When the body receives too much calcium, high levels of calcium in the blood can enter the bones, which can lead to premature bone stiffness and restriction in bone development.
 The ossified bones will make children stop growing taller and become shorter than their peers.
 The premature bone aging is the cause of the risk of a series of bone defects in children such as curvature of the spine, humpback, flat chest, bow legs, etc.

 The increased intake of calcium causes the kidneys to work continuously to boost the excretion of calcium through the urine.
 If this condition persists, it can easily lead to diseases such as ureteral stones and kidney stones.
 Having too much calcium hinders the process of absorption of other micronutrients, especially iron, zinc, magnesium, phosphorus, and causes malnutrition or illness in children.
 Calcium excess also causes gastrointestinal disturbances, loss of appetite, abdominal pain, frequent constipation.